sg-s/xolotl/docs/how-to/construct-models.md

 # Wire up compartments using synapses

-Let's create another compartment, and connect the two compartements using a synapse
+Let's create another compartment, and connect the two compartments using a synapse

 ```
 x.add('compartment','LP','A',0.0628)